- 1 Chinese Language Fact No. 1 – MANDARIN HAS NO ALPHABET

 When it comes to nouns, unlike English, in which plural nouns are marked with an -s, Chinese nouns have the same form no matter if they are singular or plural.

-You don't even need to specify gender when using speaking and writing Mandarin.
+You don’t even need to specify gender when using speaking and writing Mandarin.
+(Learning more details about how to improve your Mandarin Chinese writing skills.)

 The first tone is high and level.
 To pronounce the first tone correctly, try to stay mostly monotone when saying the whole syllable.